COVID-19 FAQS for People with Epilepsy and Carers

 Should I go to the emergency department if I have a seizure or a seizure cluster?

-Emergency departments may be busy due to COVID-19 and may have people waiting who have symptoms of COVID-19.
-Many emergency departments will separate those with COVID19 symptoms from those who do not.
+If COVID-19 incidence is high in your area emergency departments may be busy due to COVID-19, and may have people waiting who have symptoms of COVID-19.
+Many emergency departments will separate those with COVID-19 symptoms from those who do not.
 However, the advice is to try and avoid the emergency department if it is not necessary for you to go there.
 If your situation is not a life-threatening emergency but you think you should see a doctor, call your doctor’s office first.

 It is worth making sure you are clear about when and where you should visit an emergency room with your medical team.
 Some patients have emergency rescue medication at home and should be clear about when it should be used, and when to go to the emergency room should the rescue medication not work.